RahSur/RahSur/README.md

- Hi there 👋 This is Rahul,
+ <h2>Hi there 👋 This is Rahul,</h2>

+ <h1>I'm a Software Engineer and MERN stack developer 🔄!</h1>

-- 🔭 I’m currently working on MERN Stack Development
+- 🔭 I’m currently analysing and building cool technical stuffs with ❤.
-- 🌱 I’m currently learning Machine Learning Techniques
+- 🌱 I’m currently learning everything which fits into my head.
 - 👯 I’m looking to collaborate on R&D
 - 🤔 I’m looking for help with Futurist tech stuffs
 - 💬 Ask me about anything you feel suspecious